KahWee - Web Development, AI Tools & Tech Trends

 }

-• Cold Start Speed: Vite uses esbuild (written in Go) to pre-bundle dependencies, which is 10-100x faster than JavaScript-based alternatives.
-It serves source code on-demand using native ES modules, eliminating the need to bundle everything upfront.
-Webpack, in contrast, crawls and builds the entire application before serving it.
+• Cold Start Speed: Vite uses esbuild (written in Go) to pre-bundle dependencies — 10-100x faster than JavaScript-based alternatives.
+It serves source code on-demand using native ES modules.
+Webpack crawls and builds the entire application before serving anything.

-• Hot Module Replacement: Vite's HMR works over native ESM, reducing server load and latency.
-Webpack's HMR has higher server load due to limitations in leveraging native ES modules.
+• Hot Module Replacement: Vite's HMR runs over native ESM, cutting server load and latency.
+Webpack's HMR carries higher overhead because it can't fully use native ES modules.

-• Production Builds: Vite uses Rollup for production builds, which excels at tree-shaking and code splitting.
-Webpack's optimization is powerful but more configuration-intensive.
+• Production Builds: Vite uses Rollup, which excels at tree-shaking and code splitting.
+Webpack's optimization is powerful but demands more configuration.

 Despite Vite's advantages, Webpack remains a strong choice in certain scenarios:

-• Module Federation: Webpack 5's Module Federation for micro-frontends is more mature than Vite alternatives.
+• Module Federation: Webpack 5's micro-frontend support is more mature than Vite alternatives.

 // webpack.config.js for legacy browser support